Histrionic personality disorder treatment

-However you feel at the moment, our experts have the knowledge and experience to turn your situation around.
+No matter how you feel at the moment, our experts have the knowledge and experience to turn your situation around.
 Although there’s no cure for personality disorders, they are fully treatable.
 Our programmes are designed to help you feel significantly better and start to live with greater acceptance and control of your circumstances.

 Our team will help you to feel better about what you’re facing every day.
 They will normalise your reality and help you to realise that your behaviours are not your fault.
-It is very common to turn your experience inwards and feel guilt and shame about ways you may have acted in the past.
+It's very common to turn your experience inwards and feel guilt and shame about ways you may have acted in the past.
 However, our compassionate team operate with no judgement at all, showing you that your beliefs and actions are regularly associated with your condition.

 Types of histrionic personality disorder treatment programmes